djtheseira/SmartWirelessLighting/Resources/ModDescription.md

 # Changelog

+### 0.9.4:
+   - I didn't update the RemoteVersionRange, so client couldn't connect to a host when using this mod.
+Pushing this ASAP so multiplayer actually works.

 ### 0.9.3:
    - The sorting I added in .2 messed up the original sorting, so swapped the logic.